agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 * direct table-to-file mapping which create perverse model-data dependencies
 * key-value storage: a key-value mapping is valued merely for its performance characteristics, not because it models reality well
 * restrictive, legacy type systems which impede modeling
+* unnecessarily complex SQL grammar

+## Future Directions

+Project:M36 is just getting started as an ambitious open-source project- please join us!
+Immediate future features include:

+* transaction graph branch merging (never bother with "master-to-master" conflicts again)
+* making maximum use of parallelization
+* static and statistics-based optimizations
+* multiple, simultaneous storage representations for relations
+* more network access methods, including a WebSocket driver
+* support for relations with infinitely many tuples

+## Try It!

+To learn more about Project:M36, try the [15 minute tutorial](docs/15_minute_tutorial.markdown).